 In its press release today, Fidelity made a clear point that it would automatically direct client money into higher-yielding money market accounts and is offering zero payment for order flow on where on where it sends its trades for execution.

-If we compare commission-free trades to retail, shoppers need to be careful not to be drawn in by a promotion and leave buying shopping bag full of higher ticket items.
-Rather than focusing on trading costs, the key is to have a holistic view and understand a brokerage's overall expense ratio.
+If we compare commission-free trades to retail, shoppers need to be careful not to be drawn in by a promotion and leave buying a shopping bag full of higher ticket items.
+Rather than focusing on trading costs, the key is to have a holistic view, stick to your own plan, and understand a brokerage's overall expense ratio.
 Generally, focusing on being patient and watching your investments grow serves you much better than frequent trading anyway.

 What are your initial thoughts on commission-free trades?
 Will you be enticed to trade more?